Laser Cutting & Engraving Parameter Setting Guides

-Please note. * Cutting parameters are offered only as a ‘guideline’ and assume ‘average’ working conditions.
-Many things affect the cut quality and speed of laser cutting which can create many variables in performance.
-For example; tube power & condition/age, mirror/lens cleanliness, and accurate alignment.
+Please note these are estimated/starter setting guides only. * Cutting parameters are offered only as a ‘guideline’ and assume ‘average’ working conditions.
+Many things affect the cut quality and speed of laser cutting, which can create many variables in performance.
+For example, tube power & condition/age, mirror/lens cleanliness, and accurate alignment.

 40W Laser

-You can typically cut up to 5 mm acrylic, 6 mm soft woods using a 40w laser.
-A basic rule with cutting acrylic – the slower the cut, the nicer the edge, so if you reduce the speed enough you can achieve a smooth polished edge.
+You can typically cut up to 5 mm acrylic and 6 mm soft wood using a 40w laser.
+A basic rule with cutting acrylic is that the slower the cut, the nicer the edge, so if you reduce the speed enough, you can achieve a smooth, polished edge.

 60W Laser

-You can typically cut up to 8mm acrylic, up to 8mm soft woods using a 60w laser.
-Use the speeds and powers calculator below to give you indicative figures to test on your material making sure you follow safety guidelines .
+You can typically cut up to 8mm acrylic and up to 8mm soft wood using a 60w laser.
+Use the speeds and powers calculator below to give you indicative figures to test on your material, making sure you follow safety guidelines.

 80W Laser